sogilis/csv_fast_importer/README.md

 CsvFastImporter.import file, mapping: { email: :customer_email }
 ```

-## Versioning

-`master` is the development branch and releases are published as tags.

-**We're not ready for the production yet (version < 1.0) so use this gem with
-precaution.**

-We follow the [Semantic Versioning 2.0.0](http://semver.org/) for our gem
-releases.

-In few words:

-> Given a version number MAJOR.MINOR.PATCH, increment the:
->
-> 1. MAJOR version when you make incompatible API changes,
-> 2. MINOR version when you add functionality in a backwards-compatible manner,
->    and
-> 3. PATCH version when you make backwards-compatible bug fixes.

 ## How to contribute?

 You can fork and submit new pull request (with tests and explanations).